percona/xtradb-cluster-tutorial/doc/03-SST and the Donor Node.rst

-SST and the Donor node
+State Snapshot Transfer (SST) and the Donor node
 ======================

 .. contents::